tshepang/blog/content/computing/FLOSS pipedreams.rst

 :tags: GNOME, Debian, Python, non-FLOSS

-Within FLOSS_, I do have preferences (e.g. Python over Perl), but this post is about my preferences over proprietary alternatives.
+In which I am hoping that FLOSS_ would supplant proprietary
+alternatives:

 **3D content creation**:
 Blender_ should be mainstream... used in blockbusters

 **desktop**:
-GNOME_ should replace Mac OS X as THE desktop experience, and then steal the market
+GNOME_ (or KDE_) should replace Mac OS X as THE desktop experience, and then steal the market

 **CRM/ERP**:
-Tryton_ (or OpenERP_) should steal SAP's market share
+Tryton_ should acquire feature-parity with SAP, and then steal the market

 **image manipulation**:
 GIMP_ should acquire feature-parity with Photoshop, and then steal the market